winkerVSbecks/sistercode/jquery/3-click.md

 --

-### We can also reference it directly using hosted servers.
+### We can also reference it directly using hosted servers

 Both Google and Microsoft are used the most

 ```